Before replacing the electric fan, make sure it's working properly.

 Prepare the vehicle for work.
 Disconnect the negative battery terminal.

-Disconnect the connector Harness
+Disconnect the harness connector

-Removing the vacuum booster pushrod pin
+Remove the pin of the vacuum booster pushrod fork

-Removing the pedal assembly.
+Remove the pedal assembly.

-Fig. Heater assembly: 1 - fan motor, 2 - pipe flange, 3 - flange mounting bolt, 4 - heater radiator connection clamp mounting bolt, 5 - heater radiator, 6 - heater radiator mounting screws.
+Fig. Heater assembly: 1 - fan motor, 2 - pipe flange, 3 - flange mounting bolt, 4 - heater radiator connection clamp mounting bolt, 5 - heater radiator, 6 - heater radiator mounting screws

-If the car has an automatic transmission, see the article "Replacing the brake pedal with an automatic transmission on a Renault Megane 2."
+If the car has an automatic transmission, see the article replacing the brake pedal with an automatic transmission on a Renault Megane 2.

 Disconnect connector 2 (Fig. 12) of the heater fan ECU wiring harness.
 To do this: